 Squeeze out extra water, then lay flat on a towel.

 If you’re working with a piece that’s bigger than your biggest towel, you can use a sheet or a blanket.
 You should also have another one to layer over top so that you can squeeze out all the excess water.

 After you’re done squeezing out water, you’ll need to work in careful, proportionate sections to stretch your garment back to its original shape.
 You should do this incrementally and in stages before the garment dries completely.
 Do not use clips or weights to hold any part of the garment in place.

 Step 6.
-Wash and dry again.
+Wash your merino wool and dry again.

 Once you’re satisfied with the reshaping and the garment has completely dried, you will need to wash the remnants of conditioner out of it before you can wear or store it again.
 Be careful to use only cool water and dry the garment flat, away from heat and light sources.